 Difference Between Supply vs Demand

-Head to Head Comparison between Supply vs Demand (Infographics)
+Head To Head Comparison Between Supply vs Demand (Infographics)

-Below is the top 4 difference between Supply vs Demand
+Below is the top 4 difference between Supply vs Demand:

-Key Differences between Supply vs Demand
+Key Differences Between Supply vs Demand

-Both Supply vs Demand are popular choices in the market; Let us discuss some of the major differences between Supply vs Demand:
+Both Supply vs Demand are popular choices in the market; Let us discuss some of the major differences:

 Supply vs Demand Comparison Table

-|Supply of a firm or a company is generally upward sloping nature.||Demand is always downward sloping in nature as it is inversely related to the price of the product.|
+|The supply of a firm or a company is generally upward-sloping in nature.||Demand is always downward-sloping, inversely related to the product’s price.|

-|Supply of a product increases when the demand for the product increases and decreases when the demand of a product decreases.||Demand increases when supply is held constant of a product and decreases when the supply of a product increases.|
+|The supply of a product increases when the demand for the product increases and decreases when the demand for a product decreases.||Demand increases when the supply is held constant of a product and decreases when the supply of a product increases.|

-|Supply of a good depends on the following factors:-
+|The supply of a good depends on the following factors:-

-||The demand of a good depends on the following factors:-
+||The demand for a good depends on the following factors:-

-|A demand for a product is derived by the bargaining power of the customer.||Supply of a product is derived from the bargaining power of a supplier.|
+|A demand for a product is derived from the bargaining power of the customer.||A product’s supply is derived from a supplier’s bargaining power.|

 This has been a guide to the top difference between Supply vs Demand.
-Here we also discuss the Supply vs Demand key differences with infographics and comparison table.
+Here we also discuss the Supply vs Demand key differences with infographics and a comparison table.
 You may also have a look at the following articles to learn more.